How does coaching differ across the world?

 The variation of expectations

-Because of the adaptability of coaching to meet individual requirements general expectations vary from country to country.
+Due to the adaptability of coaching to meet individual requirements, general expectations vary from country to country.

 In Scandinavia for instance, coaches prefer longer sessions, whereas in North and South America, shorter sessions are favoured.
 In North America in particular coaches prefer to offer programmes that are defined by the number of hours.